jtsage/jtsage-datebox/docs/api/transition.md

 dyn: "False"
 ---

-Transition to use on popup
+Transition to use on popup or dropdown.

+jQM supports many transitions.

+Bootstrap supports only fade, however, this is a class name, and you can write your own.
+This class is added to the datebox on creation - when displaying, the "in" class is added.